opensourcesys/evtTracker/README.md

 * Object value or state depending on events
 * App module
 * For IAccessible objects: acc name, child ID
-* For UIA objects: Automation Id, class name, notification properties if recording notification event information, child count for layout invalidated event
+* For UIA objects: Automation Id, class name, notification properties if recording notification event information, child count for layout invalidated event, properties for item status, drag drop, and drop target effect if defined

-## Version 22.09
+## Version 22.10

 * NVDA 2022.2 or later is required due to security.
+* The following UIA property changes are tracked: drag drop effect, drop target effect.
+* UIA item status property text is logged.
 * NVDA will no longer play error tones or appear to do nothing if an object does not define a window class name.

 ## Version 22.06